Manneken Pis: 17th–19th centuries

 During its history, Manneken Pis faced many hazards.
 It survived undamaged the bombardment of Brussels of 1695 by the French army, but the pipes having been affected, it could not deliver its water for some time.
 A pamphlet published the same year recounts this episode.
 This text is the oldest attesting that Manneken Pis had become "an object of glory appreciated by all and renowned throughout the world".
 It is also the first time that it served as a symbol for the people of Brussels.
 It is also traditionally said that after the bombardment, it was triumphantly placed again on its pedestal.
 On that occasion, the following passage from the Bible was inscribed above its head: In petra exaltavit me, et nunc exaltavi caput meum super inimicos meos ("The Lord placed me on a stone base, and now I raise my head above my enemies").

 As shown by an engraving by Jacobus Harrewijn, dating from 1697, the fountain was no longer located on the street, but in a recess at the corner of the Rue du Chêne/Eikstraat and the Rue de l'Étuve/Stoofstraat and was protected by a gate.
-In 1770, the column and the double rectangular basin disappeared; the statue was integrated into a new decor, in the form of a stone niche in rocaille style, originating from another dismantled fountain of Brussels.
-The water simply flowed through a grating in the ground, which was replaced by a basin in the 19th century.
+In 1770, the column and the double rectangular basin disappeared; the statue was integrated into a new decor, in the form of a blue stone niche in rocaille style, originating from another dismantled fountain of Brussels.
+The water simply flowed through a grating in the ground, which was replaced with a basin in the 19th century.
 In its new setting, Manneken Pis gives the impression of being smaller than in its original layout.